pengfeinie/handwritten-digit-classification/README.md

 The MNIST handwritten digit classification problem is a standard dataset used in computer vision and deep learning.
 Although the dataset is effectively solved, it can be used as the basis for learning and practicing how to develop, evaluate, and use convolutional deep learning neural networks for image classification from scratch.
 This includes how to develop a robust test harness for estimating the performance of the model, how to explore improvements to the model, and how to save the model and later load it to make predictions on new data.

 MNIST is a widely used dataset for the hand-written digit classification task.
 It consists of 70,000 labeled 28x28 pixel grayscale images of hand-written digits.
 The dataset is split into 60,000 training images and 10,000 test images.
 There are 10 classes (one for each of the 10 digits).
 The task at hand is to train a model using the 60,000 training images and subsequently test its classification accuracy on the 10,000 test images.

+The dataset that is being used here is the *[MNIST digits classification dataset](https://keras.io/api/datasets/mnist/)*.
+Keras is a deep learning API written in Python and MNIST is a dataset provided by this API.
+This dataset consists of 60,000 training images and 10,000 testing images.
+It is a decent dataset for individuals who need to have a go at pattern recognition as we will perform in just a minute!

+When the Keras API is called, there are four values returned namely- *x_train, y_train, x_test, and y_test*.
+Do not worry, I will walk you through this.

 ## 3. Handwritten Digit Classification